cdwfs/advent2021/README.md

 ### [Day 1: Sonar Sweep](https://adventofcode.com/2021/day/1)
 - Basic Zig + VSCode integration
-  - Currently need to run tests manually with `zig test dayNN`; need to add a VSCode task for that
 - [Multiline string literals](https://ziglang.org/documentation/master/#Multiline-String-Literals)
   - `Selection -> Switch to Ctrl+Click for Multi-Cursor` enables `Alt`+click for column select, and `Ctrl`+click for multi-cursor
 - Tests use `try expect(expr)` to fail the test if `expr` is false. `assert(expr)` doesn't seem to have the same effect.